bus710/pi-gadget-mode/README.md

 Boot the rpi with the card and access via serial console or ssh.

-Also, the default ID/PW is:
+Also, the ID/PW is (as created above):
 - pi
-- raspberry
+- mypassword
 <br/>

 ### 2.1 Option 1 - serial console